riteshkasat/Item-Recommender-System/readme.md

 ##Output:

 The program will output:
--K nearest neighbors with their user ids and similarity values separated by space as per the output file -Rating prediction for item
+- K nearest neighbors with their user ids and similarity values separated by space as per the output file
+- Rating prediction for item